Totybeca/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 What are the arithmetic operators and how to use them How to manipulate dictionary
 How to import a file
-Copyright - Plagiarism
-You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
-You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
-You are not allowed to publish any content of this project.
-Any form of plagiarism is strictly forbidden and will result in removal from the program.
-Requirements
-General
-Allowed editors: vi, vim, emacs
-All your files will be interpreted on Ubuntu 20.04 LTS using node (version 14.x) All your files should end with a new line
-The first line of all your files should be exactly #!/usr/bin/node A README.md file, at the root of the folder of the project, is mandatory Your code should be semistandard compliant (version 16.x.x).
-Rules of Standard + semicolons on top.
-Also as reference: AirBnB style
-All your files must be executable
-The length of your files will be tested using wc

 More Info
 Install Node 14
 $ curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -